rwxrob/keg-spec/design-considerations/README.md

 principles of separation of concerns confusing content creators and software applications alike.

+**Leave cache indexing up to tools**

+For a time formalizing the inclusion of text-based indexes was entertained.
+But work of dealing with indexing has to be assigned to either a consumption tool or a generator.
+The method and type of indexing will also obviously vary greatly depending on the content and needs of the content consumers, it was therefore decided to omit any specification of how to index KEG content other than the [KEGNODES file](/kegnodes-file) since it is so crucial to a standardized exchange of KEG content.

+It is expected that those creating KEG tools will want to create keyword indexes, category and tag lists, word counts, and other reference content that is dynamically generated and updated upon every KEG node update.
+The KEGNODES manifest is crucial to this since it eliminates the need to re-index the entire KEG on every update, only those nodes that have risen to the top of the KEGNODES file because of updates since the last pull of the file.

 **YAML as structured data format**

 YAML has become the world-wide standard for human-friendly structured